 The other day I finished prepping and declared my novel for NaNoWriMo next month.
 I'll be writing a new adult epistolary novel titled Figuring It Out.
+(Title is subject to change.)
 The synopsis is as follows:

 Raven Larson is 25 years old, late on her rent, the unwilling pet parent of a husky named Milo, and praying to God that the electric company doesn't turn off her lights.